Nik201198/CarUI/README.md

 To use Software Serial use test.ino file and to use Hardware Serial use ColoumbCounter.ino file.
 In the Arduino files all the INA219 configurations are done.

-To test my project, I have cross-compiled my Qt project for the Rsapberry Pi 3B module.
+To test my project, I have cross-compiled my Qt project for the Raspberry Pi 3B module.

 Functionalities of Appliction:
 i)Read the Battery Percentage by CoulombCounter Method.